ironcev/sharpen.rocks/content/news/sharpen-v0.2.0-default-expressions-in-action.md

 # Release Content
 {{< release "0.2.0" >}}

 [Download Sharpen v0.2.0 from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ironcev.sharpen) and give it a try on your own.
-I'm curios how interesting your findings will be :-)
+I'm curious how interesting your findings will be :-)